 Sugar Cookie Dough Heaped onto Parchment Paper for Rolling

-Roll the dough about 1/4″ thick, then cut into whatever shapes you’d like:
+Roll the dough about 1/4″ thick using a rolling pin, then cut into whatever shapes you’d like:

 Cut Out Sugar Cookie Pieces - Ready to be frosted or iced and decorated

 I get 24 cookies using a 2.5″ cutter, re-rolling and cutting the scraps.
-Really though, do whatever shape you’d like.
+Really though, do whatever shape you’d like, using your favorite cookie cutters, or simply cutting shapes with a sharp knife.

 Chill the cut dough circles in the fridge for 30 more minutes, until fully firm, then bake the cookies.
 The chilling is essential to keep the cookies from spreading in the oven.

-Bake the cookies for about 10 minutes, which is the time when the cookies should *just* lose their sheen on top:
+Bake the cookies for about 10 minutes, which is the time when the cookies should *just* lose their sheen on top.
+They should not be golden brown at all.

 Freshly Baked Vanilla Sugar Cookies in Rows on Parchment Paper

-You don’t want the cookies to brown on the edges at all.
+If you let the edges of the cookies brown, you will ultimately end up with a crisp cookie.
 They should be soft and pale throughout.
 For this reason, use an air bake pan if you’ve got one, to prevent browning.
-Baking on parchment paper also helps minimize the browning.
+Baking on parchment paper or a silicone mat also helps minimize the browning.

 While the cookies cool, make the frosting.

-Combine softened butter, confectioner’s sugar, milk, and vanilla extract:
+Combine softened butter, confectioner’s sugar (aka powdered sugar), milk, and 1 teaspoon vanilla extract in a small bowl:

 Vanilla Buttercream - Butter, Confectioner\'s Sugar, Milk, and Vanilla Extract in Bowl